ivan-paleo/imaging-reports/README.md

 **This report can and should be published together with the image data.** While publishing them as a supplementary material to a paper is OK, I recommend publishing everything in open access on an online repository like [Zenodo](https://zenodo.org/), [Figshare](https://figshare.com/) or [OSF](https://osf.io/) for easy and long-term accessibility.
 Additionally or alternatively, the report could be attached to a protocol, for example on [protocols.io](https://www.protocols.io/).
 For more details, **check my repo** [**publish-micro-image**](https://github.com/ivan-paleo/publish-micro-image).

-The App is designed for the instruments available at the [IMPALA](https://www.leiza.de/forschung/infrastrukturen/labore/impala) and currently includes only the digital microscope (Zeiss Smartzoom 5) and the upright light microscope + LSCM (Zeiss Axio Imager.Z2 Vario + LSM 800 MAT, abbreviated "LSM").
+The App is designed for the instruments available at the [IMPALA](https://www.leiza.de/forschung/infrastrukturen/labore/impala) and currently includes the digital microscope (Zeiss Smartzoom 5), the upright light microscope + LSCM (Zeiss Axio Imager.Z2 Vario + LSM 800 MAT, abbreviated "LSM") and the reflected light microscope (Zeiss Axio Scope.A1).
 More instruments will be added later.

 If you would like to adapt the App to your instrument(s), check the sections [How to adapt the App](#how-to-adapt-the-app), [How to contribute](#how-to-contribute) and [License](#license).